What is a Preventable Disease?

 As its name suggests, a preventable disease is an illness that you can avoid under proper circumstances.
 The first step in avoiding something dangerous is knowing about it.
 Knowledge is power; therefore education is your most important tool to master.

-Prevention can be done via many forms: by taking medication prior to exposition, being careful around contaminants (mosquitoes, food, water, needles, etc.), and especially by vaccinating yourself.
+Prevention can be done via many forms: by taking medication prior to exposition, being careful around contaminants (mosquitoes, food, water, needles, etc.), and especially by try this site vaccinating yourself.

 What Are Some Common Preventable Diseases?